-In India, Pension plans have two stages – the accumulation stage and the vesting stage.
+In India, pension plans have two stages – the accumulation stage and the vesting stage.
 In the former, the investors pay annual premiums until the time they reach the age of retirement.
-On reaching the retirement age, the second stage, the vesting stage begins.
+On reaching the retirement age; the second stage, the vesting stage begins.
 During this stage of the pension plan, the retiree will start receiving annuities until the time of their death or the death of their nominee.

-There is no doubt that pension plans are a much safer form of investment that has multiple classifications which are based on the benefits of the plan and its structure.
+There is no doubt that pension plans are a much safer form of investment with multiple classifications which are based on the benefits of the plan and its structure.

-a) National Pension Scheme
+a.
+National Pension Scheme

 The Government of India introduced a new Pension Scheme for people who wanted to build up their pension amount.
 With the scheme, your savings will be invested in debt and equity market, based on your preference.
 It allows you to withdraw 60 percent of the funds at the time of retirement and the remaining 40 percent is used for the purchase of the annuity.
 The maturity amount is subject to tax.

-b) Deferred Annuity
+b.
+Deferred Annuity

 With the deferred annuity plan, you can accumulate a corpus through a single premium or regular premiums over the term of the policy.
 The pension begins once the policy term gets over.
 This deferred annuity plan has tax benefits wherein no tax is charged on the money invested until you plan to withdraw it.
 This scheme can be bought by either making regular contributions, or by a one-time payment.
 This way it works for you whether you want to invest the entire amount at one time or want to invest systematically.

-c) Pension Funds
+c.
+Pension Funds

 The government body, Pension Fund Regulatory and Development Authority (PFRDA), has authorized six companies to operate as fund managers.
 These plans offer comparatively better returns at the time of maturity and remain in force for a substantial amount of time.

-d) Immediate Annuity
+d.
+Immediate Annuity

 In this type of scheme, the pension beings right away.
 As soon as you deposit a lump-sum amount, your pension starts.
 This is based on the amount the policyholder invests.
 You can choose from a range of annuity options.
 In accordance with the Income Tax Act of 1961, the premiums of the immediate annuity plans are tax exempt.
 Post the death of the policyholder, it is the nominee who is entitled to the money.

-e) Guaranteed Period Annuity
+e.
+Guaranteed Period Annuity

 Regardless of whether the holder survives the duration, this annuity option is given for periods like 5 years to 10, 15 or 20 years.

-f) Pension Plans with and without cover
+f.
+Pension Plans with and without cover

 Pension plans with cover include life cover which means that at the death of the policyholder, the family members are paid a lump sum amount.
 This amount may not be a very large amount.
-The without cover plan as the name suggests, does not have life cover.
+The without-cover plan as the name suggests, does not have life cover.
 If the policyholder passes away, the nominee gets the corpus.
 At present, the immediate annuity plans are without cover, while the deferred plans are with cover.

-g) Annuity certain
+g.
+Annuity certain

 In this scheme, the annuitant is paid the annuity for a certain number of years.
 This period can be picked by the annuitant and in case of their death, the beneficiary receives the annuity.

-h) Life Annuity
+h.
+Life Annuity